Command Palette

 R

-Richard Emery•recently
+Richard Emeryrecently

+My fix has been to use absolute directions (NSEW) instead of right/left/up/down.
+That seems to be easier for me to latch onto.
 I only recently discovered that I had aphantasia (age 69).
 Up to then, I had always assumed that talking about mental pictures was just poetic license!
 When I explained this to my wife, she looked at me and said that now she understood better why sometimes I seemed to deliberately misunderstand her directions.
 She has adapted her directions to me to reflect the fact that it doesn't do much good to tell me where something is by using nearby structures, or two rights and a left...

 0